bilal42011/bilal42011/README.md

-### <div align="center">I'm Bilal, a full-stack freelance deveoper 👨‍💻 who is keen to learn new technologies and to contribute in open source🚀</div>
+### <div align="center">I'm Bilal, a full-stack freelance developer 👨‍💻 who is keen to learn new technologies and to contribute in open source🚀</div>

 - 🔭 I’m currently working on [Ecommerce Platform for Customized Products ](https://github.com/bilal42011/Fyp-Frontend)